-- As expected, a less favorable mix of machine sales and lower contract service volumes decreased operating income in the first quarter of 2018 compared with the first quarter of 2017. - Additional forward contract loss provision related to the Company's first of two contracts, which is nearing completion, with the federal railway system of Switzerland of \$1.8 million resulting from incurring actual costs to complete in excess of originally estimated costs.
+- A less favorable mix of machine sales and lower contract service volumes decreased operating income in the second quarter and first six months of 2018 compared with the same periods in prior. - Additional forward contract loss provision related to the Company's first of two contracts, which is nearing completion, with the federal railway system of Switzerland of \$1.8 million, during the first quarter of 2018, resulting from incurring actual costs to complete in excess of originally estimated costs.